Here is a short list of useful and free programs that may increase your productivity on your development computer on our meetings:

-Team viewer and skype are always useful applications to have installed.
+Anydesk and Skype are always useful applications to have installed.

 A lightweight text editor is handy when you want to simply preview files and make small changes outside your main IDE.
-You should choose a lightweight text editor that supports at least color coding and free zoom.
+You should choose a lightweight text editor that supports at least color coding and zoom.
 Code formatting is also very useful.
-For Windows notepad++ and pspad are the best choices.
-Atom, brackets, geany, notepadqq (as a notepad++ alternative) are good choices but there are many others too.

 Choose a text editor that is frequently updated and is portable.
-In that way, long term, it will be twice effective for you to learn it’s shortcuts .
-If you have to switch operating system later on, you will still be able to use the same editor and keep working fast and smooth without having to get used to a new environment.
+In that way, if you have to switch between operating systems frequently, you will still be able to use the same editor and keep working fast and smooth without having to get used to a new environment and shortcuts.

 A file manager can be used to perform almost any file operation you want.
 Additionally, you can organize tabs according to your workflow and navigate the file system instantly via keyboard shortcuts.
 Most file managers can be controlled completely without using the mouse.
 Learn to use a file manager and you will not regret it.

 Double Commander is a good, free and lightweight file manager available both for Linux and Windows.
 So it is a good choice.

 For Windows specifically, the king is, without question, Total Commander, a file manager that has been formed through many years of experience by Christian Ghistler, an excellent professional.